vishalicious213/restaurant-ordering-app/README.md

 - disabling the rest of the interface when the payment modal was onscreen, so people couldn't change their order while sending a payment
 - a footer

 There were *many* JavaScript and CSS concepts used in this projects that weren't needed for the provided design.
 The customizations called for them.
 They're included in the sections below.
+Some concepts didn't have JavaScript keywords, like `type coercion`, but that was a fun aspect of data comparisons throughout the building of the application.

 Deployed at: https://vish213-jimmys-diner.netlify.app/